DamnWidget/anaconda/README.md

 ## License
 This program is distributed under the terms of the GNU GPL v3.
 See the [LICENSE][license] file for more details.

+## Tooltips
+anaconda officially supports user themeable tooltips and displaying advanced signatures.
+This is how it looks in a dark theme:

+![Tooltips Image][tooltips-dark-image]

+**Note**: This feature is enabled for users of Sublime Text 3 build 3070 or superior only.

 ## Troubleshooting
 This section lists some common issues faced by users, along with workarounds.